elunna/nerfhack-changelog/README.md

 * Cancelled displacers are incapable of displacement.
 * Force-fighting displaced monster can also result in displacement.
 * Because see invisible cannot be gained intrinsically - peaceful monsters will not make themselves invisible by means of potions, wands, or spells.
-* Monsters can hide under other dungeon furniture (xnh)
+* Monsters can hide under other dungeon furniture (xNetHack)
-* mplayers can steal the amulet from the player (EvilHack) - however they will not attempt to sacrifice it.
+* Player monsters can steal the amulet from the player (EvilHack) - however they will not attempt to sacrifice it.
 * Monsters carrying the Amulet of Yendor are incapable of teleportation.
 * Player monsters or any covetous monsters will grudge any monster that has the Amulet of Yendor (EvilHack).